How Lyrix4U Works

 Using Lyrix4U with Udio

 Same workflow: generate lyrics and style tags in Lyrix4U, then in Udio’s custom or advanced mode paste the lyrics and use the style description (or equivalent field) for the tags.
-Udio and Suno both benefit from clear structure and consistent style text.
+Udio and Suno both benefit from clear structure, consistent style text, and bracketed performance directions that stay intact during export.

 Best results checklist